obanai90d/imls/README.md

 ## Setup minecraft client to play
 * Clone repository
-* Goto https://fabricmc.net/use/ and install client
+* Goto https://fabricmc.net/use/ and install client for 1.16.5
 * Move mods folder to fabric profile